 Select local public health agencies (LPHAs) are contracted through DHSS to provide HIV Medical Case Management for persons living with HIV/AIDS, including performing waiver operational and administrative functions at the local level with oversight from DHSS.
 DHSS holds contracts with these agencies that set out the responsibilities and performance requirements.
-Participation in administrative/operational functions include: participant waiver enrollment; waiver expenditures managed against approved limits; level of care assessment and reassessment; and development of participants' service plans and other services as needed.
-DHSS Quality Service Managers review all participant service plans, including authorized service units and provide approval.
+Participation in administrative/operational functions include: disseminate information concerning the waiver to potential enrollees; participant waiver enrollment; waiver enrollment managed against approved limits; waiver expenditures managed against approved levels; level of care assessment and reassessment; development of participants' service plans; quality assurance and quality improvement activities and other services as needed.
+DHSS Quality Service Managers review all participant service plans, including authorized service units and provide approval, development of rules, policies, procedure and information governing the waiver program.
 Other DHSS staff that may review and authorize participant service plans within the Bureau of HIV, STD, and Hepatitis include the Chief, Assistant Chief, and Director of HIV Medical Case Management.